coderefinery/documentation/_episodes/04-rtd.md

 ## Typical Read the Docs workflow

-- Host source code with documentation sources on GitHub
+- Host source code with documentation sources on GitHub.
-- Each time you `git push` to the repository, a `post-receive` hook sends POST request to Read the Docs to rebuild the documentation
+- Each time you `git push` to the repository, a `post-receive` hook sends POST request to Read the Docs to rebuild the documentation.

 ```shell
 $ curl -X POST http://readthedocs.org/build/myproject
 ```

-- Read the Docs then fetches changes (typically from GitHub but can be somewhere else provided the repo is public) and rebuilds HTML and PDF
+- Read the Docs then fetches changes (typically from GitHub but can be somewhere else provided the repo is public) and rebuilds HTML and PDF.
-- No problem to build several branches (versions) of your documentation
+- No problem to build several branches (versions) of your documentation.

 ---